tarasky7/mockXML/data/readme.md

 ## List of Test Cases
+- 1000: Public Page
+   - 1000-0001 - when browse homepage should see the default page
+   - 1000-0002 - click the access area should access to login page
+   - 1000-0003 - Verify pre-login dialog box can be shown as expected
 - 1002: DomainList
    - 1002-0001 - domainList is invisible when clientHideDomainList = true [(XML)](https://confluence.eng.vmware.com/pages/viewpage.action?spaceKey=HorizonArchitecture&title=Internal+XML+API+Documentation#InternalXMLAPIDocumentation-Response(Windowspasswordauthenticationisrequired))
 - 1003: Authentication